Prayer: Abrahamic religions

 In the Hebrew Bible, prayer is an evolving means of interacting with God, most frequently through a spontaneous, individual, unorganized form of petitioning and/or thanking.
 Standardized prayer such as is done today is non-existent, although beginning in Deuteronomy, the Bible lays the groundwork for organized prayer, including basic liturgical guidelines, and by the Bible's later books, prayer has evolved to a more standardized form, although still radically different from the form practiced by modern Jews.
 Individual prayer is described by the Tanakh in two ways.
 The first of these is when prayer is described as occurring, and a result is achieved, but no further information regarding a person's prayer is given.
 In these instances, such as with Isaac, Moses, Samuel, and Job, the act of praying is a method of changing a situation for the better.
 The second way in which prayer is depicted is through fully fleshed out episodes of prayer, where a person's prayer is related in full.
 Many famous biblical personalities have such a prayer, including every major character from Hannah to Hezekiah.

-New Testament

 In the New Testament, prayer is presented as a positive command.
 The People of God are challenged to include Christian prayer in their everyday life, even in the busy struggles of marriage as it brings people closer to God.
 Jesus encouraged his disciples to pray in secret in their private rooms, using the Lord's Prayer, as a humble response to the prayer of the Pharisees, whose practices in prayer were regarded as impious by the New Testament writers.
 For evangelists and other Christian sects, prayer is shown to be God's appointed method by which we obtain what He has to bestow.
 Further, the Book of James says that the lack of blessings in life results from a failure to pray.
 Jesus healed through prayer and expected his followers to do so also.
 The apostle Paul wrote to the churches of Thessalonica to "Pray continually."